zdyxry/LeetCode/README.md

 - [x] 0693 Binary Number with Alternating Bits
 - [x] 0762 Prime Number of Set Bits in Binary Representation
 - [x] 0868 Binary Gap
+- [x] 1486 XOR Operation in an Array

 ### Medium